-It may be difficult to train tens of thousands of people with seminars and lectures.
-Therefore in addition to a "train the trainers" programme, remote individual training packages must be devised.
+In addition to a "train the trainers" programme, remote individual training packages must be devised.
 This should devise training which can be accessed by individuals in their own time, such as web based training or DVD and could include training via a website or utilizing DVDs which can be watched at home.